 Here is a selection of average yearly salaries for entry-level web developer positions around the world according to PayScale.

-See what you could be earning as a jr. developer:
+See what you could be earning as a first year jr. developer:

 Developer career paths